k2052/scorched-helpers/README.md

 gem 'scorched', git: 'https://github.com/bookworm/Scorched.git', ref: '7e4faf7aea36151c9414480d929104fa0525d325'
 ```

-Adding the extension is fairly simple and should be familar to you if have used Sinatra or Padrino.
+Adding the extension is fairly simple and should be familiar to you if have used Sinatra or Padrino.

 ```ruby
 require 'scorched-helpers'